 However, as sustainable fashion journalist Lucy Siegle reports, there’s only one spinning mill in the whole of the UK, meaning the production of UK-only wool is severely limited.
 Right now, we need to look further afield – and it’s the Americas and Australasia that produce 90% of the world’s wool.

-This year I’ve spotted so many jumpers that look like wool, and even feel like wool, but are made from 100% cotton!
 If you’re vegan, or simply unsure about buying first-hand wool, cotton can make for a great alternative.
 If you can, try to go for organic cotton with closed-loop water systems to reduce the environmental impact of your clothes, or again, go for second-hand.
+Rapanui has a great range of organic cotton jumpers as a starting point.

-3. Linen
+4. Linen

 Did you know, linen can be made into knitwear?
 This was a new discovery for me too, but the strong plant-based textile is versatile enough to be woven into wool-like thread.
 And, linen is great for both keeping you warm, as well as wicking away sweat!
 Think of it as an all-year-round textile, rather than simply for your summer trousers.
+You can find a selection of linen jumpers at Toast and John Lewis*.

-20 Of The Best Ethical Knitwear Brands In UK
+17 Of The Best Ethical Knitwear Brands In UK

 Bee & Sons: 100% natural, luxury circular knitwear (including 100% recycled cashmere!)

-Finisterre*: Merino from non-mulesed sheep in New Zealand, guaranteed the freedom from thirst, hunger, cold, illness, and manhandling.
+Finisterre: Merino wool from non-mulesed sheep in New Zealand, guaranteed the freedom from thirst, hunger, cold, illness, and manhandling.

 Flock by Nature: British and Italian woollens with a complimentary repair service and recyclable packaging.